What is a Hydrosol?

 Preservatives aren't needed for Hydrosols as long as proper care is followed.
 For extra cooling skin relief and prolonged shelf life, you may keep it in the refrigerator -this makes a lovely summertime refresher!

-We recommend using your Hydrosol within 1 year.
+We recommend using your Hydrosol within 6 months, but they can maintain freshness up to 1 year.